bvisness/dtrace2spall/README.md

 # dtrace2spall

-Converts DTrace profiles to the Spall format.
+Converts DTrace profiles to the Spall format, and optionally the chrome://tracing JSON format.

 [Spall](https://gravitymoth.com/spall/) is an extremely fast profiler by Colin Davidson.
 For optimal file size and load times, Spall has a proprietary binary format.
 This tool produces files in that format.